Arka-22/IG_for_bert/README.md

 Key implementation details:

-[PAD] tokens are used as the baseline

-[CLS] and [SEP] are masked only during visualization, not removed from the model
+[PAD] tokens are used as the baseline .
+[CLS] and [SEP] are masked only during visualization, not removed from the model.
 Masking is done to focus on semantic content tokens, since [CLS] and [SEP] are control tokens that often dominate attribution due to their structural role.

 What the IG visualizations show